Generic Name: tadalafil (ta DAL a fil)

 Grapefruit and grapefruit juice may interact with tadalafil and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking this medicine.

 Avoid using any other medicines to treat impotence, such as alprostadil or yohimbine, without first talking to your doctor.

 Adcirca side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Adcirca: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Adcirca: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using Adcirca and get emergency medical help if you have:

 erection is painful or lasts longer than 4 hours (prolonged erection can damage the penis);

 vision changes or sudden vision loss; or